kubeflow/community/committee-steering/wg-governance.md

 ## WG Lifecycle

-This section covers the creation and retirement of a working group.
+This section covers the creation and retirement of a WG.
 Subproject creation is covered under [Subprojects](#subprojects).

 ### Creation

-### Prerequisites for a WG
+Follow these steps to propose a new WG:

 - [ ] Read this governance document.
 - [ ] Ensure all WG chairs are [community members](../community-membership.md).
 - [ ] Send an email to the `kubeflow-discuss` mailing list to scope the WG and get provisional approval.
 - [ ] Follow the [WG charter process](#wg-charter) to propose and obtain approval for a charter.
+- [ ] Submit a PR that adds rows to [wgs.yaml] and run `make generate` to autogenerate docs.
+You'll need:
+  - WG Name
+  - Mission Statement
+  - Charter
+  - Chairs information
+  - Subproject list
+  - Meeting information
+  - Slack channels
+  - GitHub teams
-- [ ] Coordinate with Kubeflow Outreach Team to announce creation of WG
+- [ ] If WG is approved, coordinate with Kubeflow Outreach Team to announce it

 ### WG Charter